-In April 2012, our board of directors adopted our 2012 Plan, subject to stockholder approval, to become effective on the date immediately prior to the date on which the registration statement is declared effective.
+In April 2012, our board of directors adopted our 2012 Plan, which the stockholders approved in June 2012 and became effective on the date prior to the date of this prospectus.
 The 2012 Plan will terminate in 2022, unless sooner terminated by our board of directors.
 The purpose of the 2012 Plan is to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards and cash-based performance bonus awards.
 The 2012 Plan is also designed to permit us to make cash-based awards and equity-based awards intended to qualify as "performance-based compensation" under Section 162(m) of the Code.